mascaldotfr/CoRT/warstatus/README.md

 You can see it in action at https://hail.thebus.top/cortdata/warstatus/warstatus.txt -- informations are refreshed every minute.

+The `stats` directory includes the code used to generate the WZ statistics, and has its own README.

 ## Requirements

 - Python 3 (with beautifulsoup4; `python3-bs4` in debian packages)